r760/tictactoe/README.md

 ## tictactoe
-tictactoe written in C for Linux
+written in C for Linux

 ### features
 - an ai opponent